Stability-AI/stability-blender-addon/Installing.md

 # Installing DreamStudio for Blender

-1. First, download the latest release from [Releases](https://github.com/Stability-AI/stability-blender-addon/releases/).
+1. First, download the latest release of Blender from [here](https://www.blender.org/download/), and the latest release of the plugin from from [Releases](https://github.com/Stability-AI/stability-blender-addon/releases/).
 Click the 'Source Code (zip)' link:

 ![](/content/install_release.png)